chrischenlixing/EmoTimeV2/README.md

-Authentications: User can choose to sign up based on role and login and logout @Lixing Chen
+Authentications: The user can choose to sign up based on role and login and logout @Lixing Chen

 Employee Page @Lixing Chen: